Abus00/Authentication-Usability-Testing/README.md

 This application was developed as part of the "Seminar: Cyber-Resilient Systems" course at the Technical University of Munich.
 It serves as a mock implementation based on the concepts discussed in my seminar paper on usability and authentication.

 The application showcases the fundamental principles of usability testing within an authentication context.
 The primary goal is to enable the comparative evaluation of different authentication methods to gather empirical data on user preferences.

 ## Purpose and Scope

-This mock application aims to study the usability and user experience of authentication systems.
+This mock application aims to provide a foundational usability testing framework for evaluating authentication systems.
 As of now, the application can only be run on local development.
 It does not include any data analytics or evaluation.

 ### Features

-- **Comparative Usability Testing**: The application focuses on evaluating and comparing two authentication methods:
+- **Comparative Usability Testing**: The application focuses on evaluating and comparing authentication methods.
+It currently supports two methods:
-  - **Email and Password Login**
+  - Email and Password Login
-  - **Email-Only Login**
+  - Email-Only Login
 - **Usability Metrics**: It integrates both quantitative and qualitative usability measures:
   - Quantitative: Eye-tracking and time-tracking.
   - Qualitative: Likert scales,the System Usability Scale (SUS), and NASATLX.
 - **Extensibility**: The application is designed to be easily extended, allowing for the addition of:
   - New authentication methods.
   - Additional usability measures.
+  - Data analytics and evaluation modules.

 ### Technical Overview